wriverarincon/portfolio/README.md

-# My Portfolio: Exploring Data Analytics and Statistics with a Computer Science Touch
+# My Portfolio: Exploring Data Analytics

 Welcome to my portfolio repository!
 Here, I've gathered a collection of projects that highlight my journey in the realm of data analytics, statistics, economics, and computer science.
 Each project is a testament to my growing skills and passion for diving deep into data and uncovering meaningful insights.